A Worn Path

-"A Worn Path" by Eudora Welty is a short story about an elderly African American woman who undertakes a familiar journey on a road in a rural area to acquire medicine for her grandson.
+"A Worn Path" is a short story by Eudora Welty first published in The Atlantic Monthly (February 1941).
+It is about an elderly African American woman who undertakes a familiar journey on a road in a rural area to acquire medicine for her grandson.
 She expresses herself, both to her surroundings and in short spurts of spoken monologue, warning away animals and expressing the pain she feels in her weary bones.

 Plot

 "A Worn Path" is told in the third person point of view.
 "A Worn Path" follows an elderly African American woman named Phoenix Jackson as she ventures toward a town.
 The story is set in Natchez, Mississippi during the Great Depression era.
 As Phoenix journeys along the Natchez Trace, she periodically encounters many obstacles, including thorny bushes, barbed wire, and a large dog, among others.
 She meets a hunter, pocketing a nickel that he drops, and a lady who ties her shoes.
 The story concludes with Phoenix arriving at the town having completed the journey yet again.
 Her motivation for having done so is also revealed as she laments how her grandson swallowed lye damaging his throat from the reaction.
 She tells the nurse supplying the medicine that the damage to his throat never fully heals, and every so often his throat will begin to swell shut.
 It is Old Phoenix's love for her grandson that causes her to face the trial of the journey to town, every time it is necessary, with no questions asked.